-The expected family contribution is calculated by taking into account your family's financial circumstances such as income, assets, the number of siblings enrolled in programs leading to a first undergraduate degree, and the cost of a sibling's educational program.
+The expected family contribution is calculated by taking into account your family's financial circumstances such as income, assets, the number of siblings under age 24 who are enrolled full-time in programs leading to a first undergraduate degree, and the cost of a sibling's educational program.

 An expected student contribution is based on the student's current assets and earnings from an earlier tax year.
 A minimum contribution is expected of all students.

 An expected parent contribution is calculated from the CSS Profile and other documents submitted to apply for financial aid.
-Parent income, assets, the size of your household, and number of siblings enrolled in undergraduate degree programs are taken into consideration.
+Parent income, assets, the size of your household, and the number of siblings under age 24 who are enrolled full-time in their first undergraduate degree program are taken into consideration.
 In the case of divorced or separated parents, both parents must submit a CSS Profile and each parent's information will be used in the assessment calculation of the total family contribution.

 Students are billed on a per semester basis.
 When reviewing the overall family contribution, please keep in mind that this may be going toward billed and/or non-billed expenses for the academic year.
 Billed expenses may not be even between the fall and spring semesters due to transcript fees, health insurance, study abroad charges, etc. Our Financing Options page discusses ways to meet the family contribution.